pedrohespanhol/website/content/home/awards.md

 PUC's Academic Performance Premium - granted by Pontical Catholic University of Rio de Janeiro to students with the highest GPA.

-Medal Graca Couto - granted by the Military School of Rio de Janeiro to the student with the highest academic performance of the school.
+Medal Graça Couto - granted by the Military School of Rio de Janeiro to the student with the highest academic performance of the school.

 Medal Thomaz Coelho - granted by the Military School of Rio de Janeiro to the student with the